hartez/PneumaticTube/readme.md

 Uploads the specified file to the specified path in Dropbox.

+For example:

+`pneumatictube -f .\report.txt -p /docs`

+would upload `report.txt` to the `docs` folder in the Dropbox account.

 ### Authorization

 The first time you run PneumaticTube it will open a browser and ask you to authorize it for your Dropbox account.